ngmng204/docker-phalcon/README.md

 # docker-phalcon
-docker for phalcon build with tag
+docker for phalcon build with tag debug